LunaticHacker/Gwitter/README.md

 # Gwitter

-A Vue App in Pure css that explores the twitter rest api in a Twitter like UI(WIP- Active Development)
+A Vue App with Pure css that explores The Github Rest Api in a Twitter like UI(WIP- Active Development)

 ## Project setup